February 22, 2024

 2. It's better to have more room when mixing so use a large bowl.

-3. Butter and sugar should be mixed as specified in the recipe.
-If time for mixing isn't specified, just mix until all ingredients are incorporated.
-Over-beating can result in a too-soft mixture and batter that spreads too much during baking.
+3. Butter and sugar should be mixed as long as specified in the recipe.
+If mixing time isn't specified, mix just until all ingredients are incorporated because over-beating can result in a too-soft mixture and batter that spreads too much during baking.

-4. Dry ingredients should be added in batches.
-If unspecified, stir in dry ingredients in 2 batches.
+4. Dry ingredients should be sifted and mixed together and then added at low speed in batches, not all at once.
+If unspecified, stir in dry ingredients in 2 batches, scraping down the sides of the bowl between additions.

 Scooping or Piping